PerfectRayStudio/PerfectRayStudio.github.io/README.md

 # Privacy Policy
-An adventure game for everyone.
+The game is an adventure for everyone.
+At the stage of active development
 ____
 # Platforms and Service
 + Android